 Today’s requirements include embedding passive and active components on inner layers, inside a cavity, and within the dielectric of a board stack-up.
 The introduction of through-silicon-via (TSV) technology has further increased the complexity of designing a product using advanced packaging technologies.
 2D CAD systems cannot manage these requirements intelligently and take into consideration the necessary manufacturing rules.
-A true 3D system allows users to design in 2D or 3D as needed to accurately design with the latest technology and respond to market demands in high-pressure business cycles.
+A true 3D PCB design system allows users to design in 2D or 3D as needed to accurately design with the latest technology and respond to market demands in high-pressure business cycles.

 Adressing the multiboard design challenge